dohyung97022/ArchitectureGuide/README.md

   In a way that we cannot think or come up with a idea that does not use or rely on such services.
   But in some cases, it is better to go locally and manage your own servers in order to cut cost.
   [$400,000,000 Saved - NO MORE AWS](https://www.youtube.com/watch?v=XAbX62m4fhI&t=1173s)
-  I am not in the position to say such claims, but I do understand such points taken and give some cases.
+  I am not in the position or experience to say such claims, but I do understand such points taken and give some cases.
   * #### Using extreme computing hardware. (ex: AI).
   * #### If your service relies on computing power itself as a source of income.
   * #### If you are a student or a hobbyist sick of paying per month to AWS.
 (Me)